cgroschupp/watchblob/README.md

-Watchblob - WatchGuard VPN on Linux
+Watchblob - Connect to 2-factor WatchGuard VPNs with OpenVPN
 ===================================

-This tiny helper tool makes it possible to use WatchGuard / Firebox / <<whatever they are actually called>> VPNs that use multi-factor authentication on Linux.
+This tiny helper tool makes it possible to use WatchGuard / Firebox / <<whatever they are actually called>> VPNs that use multi-factor authentication with OpenVPN.
+It supports the Watchguard Authpoint App or SMS as multi-factor.

 Rather than using OpenVPN's built-in dynamic challenge/response protocol, WatchGuard has opted for a separate implementation negotiating credentials outside of the